mruwnik/invoices/README.md

  * :nip     - (required) the NIP of the seller, e.g. 1234567890
  * :account - (required) the number of the account to which the payment should go, e.g. "12 4321 8765 1000 0000 1222 3212"
  * :bank    - (required) the name of the bank in which the account is held, e.g. "Piggy bank"
+ * :email   - (optional) the email of the seller, e.g. "mr.blobby@bla.com".
+This is required if a confirmation email is to be sent
  * :phone   - (optional) the phone number of the seller 555333111
  * :team    - (optional) a team name, to be prepended to the name of the resulting pdf, e.g. "the A team"